mavens-group/mavens-group.github.io/content/position/phd/index.md

 - Eligibility:
   - Minimum 70% in the last university exam,
   - Recent Bachelor's or Master's degree in relevant field,
-  - strong background in materials science or numerical methods,
+  - strong background in condensed matter physics and numerical methods,
   - Python/Fortran programming experience preferred

 ### Responsibilities